Sajal1005/FinanceMate/README.md

 -   import previously saved calculations
 -   delete previously saved calculations

-KoronKorko is created using the the MERN stack.
+FinanceMate is created using the the MERN stack.

-## Calculators of KoronKorko
+## Calculators of FinanceMate

 ### [Compound Interest Calculator][1]